 Candidates enrolled in SOWK 301, SOWK 308, SOWK 451, SOWK 471 and SOWK 472 whose circumstances change in regard to character or suitability must inform their Director of Programme immediately.
-Changes in circumstances, whether notified by the candidate or others, may result in the candidate being required to undergo a reassessment of suitability arranged by the Head of School.
+Changes in circumstances, whether notified by the candidate or others, may result in the candidate being required to undergo a reassessment of suitability arranged by the Programme Coordinator.
 Fieldwork is assessed and a pass must be obtained in Fieldwork 471 before enrolment is permitted in SOWK 472.

-- Social Service agencies may also impose additional criteria for fieldwork acceptance. - 2.
-Instruction in skills competencies and Code of Ethics is provided in SOWK 308.
+criteria for fieldwork acceptance.

+2. Instruction in skills competencies and Code of Ethics is provided in SOWK 308.